 - Click Reset Password.
 Then restart your Mac and log in with the new password.

-There also has a situation that no message or hint appears after three attempts of a password.
-That is because you have neither linked your Apple ID to your Mac account nor turned on FileVault.
+If there's no hint after three attempts of a password, it means that you have neither linked your Apple ID to your Mac account nor turned on FileVault.
 In this case, you can use Terminal in macOS Recovery mode to reset your password.

 - Select Utilities > Terminal from the menu bar.

-- Type the following command in the terminal window and press Enter to open the Reset Password assistant.
+- Type the following command in the terminal window and press Return to open the Reset Password assistant.

 - Select I forgot my password (if you are the admin), or choose Forgot all passwords (if the Mac has several user accounts) and select your account.